Gonsalo Garcia: Arrival in Japan

 In October 1596, the Spanish ship San Felipe, bound from Manila to Acapulco, was driven by typhoons to the coast of Japan.
 It was laden with gold and silver when it beached on a sandbar in Urado Bay.
-The pilot of the ship, Francisco de Olandia, while conversing with the Japanese customs officials, spoke of La Espanha de los Conquistadores and boasted that the King of Spain had captured many countries in the world.
+The captain of the ship, Francisco de Olandia, while conversing with the Japanese customs officials, spoke of La Espanha de los Conquistadores and boasted that the King of Spain had captured many countries in the world.
 He told them that the King of Spain sent the missionaries first to instigate the people against their ruler.

 When the matter was reported to Toyotomi Hideyoshi, he became enraged.
 The situation was exploited by Yakuin Zenso, his physician and close advisor.
-The shogun issued an order to arrest and execute all Christian missionaries in Japan.
+He issued an order to arrest and execute all Christian missionaries in Japan.
 The Franciscans, including Bautista, Garcia and others were arrested on 8 December 1596 and were sentenced to death.
 There were three Jesuits also, including the native seminarian, Paul Miki.